gate6/rc-unified-crm-extension/docs/configuration.md

 RingCentral phone numbers are all formatted using the [E.164 standard](https://en.wikipedia.org/wiki/E.164).
 If you are not storing phone numbers that utilize this format, and if your particular CRM does not support a more rigorous search mechanism, the Unified CRM extension may fail to associate calls with contacts properly.

 This configuration parameter allows you to specify multiple formats used by your team.
 The Unified CRM extension will then search for contacts using each of the formats provided until a record is found.
 This may have performance impacts.

-CRMs known to exhibit this problem are:

-* ???